calebstewart/terraform-provider-alembic/docs/resources/upgrade.md

 - `tag` - (String, Optional) An arbitrary tag which can be used by custom `env.py` scripts.
 - `environment` - (Map[String, String], Optional, *Sensitive*) Environment variables to set when invoking Alembic.
 - `alembic` - (List[String], Optional) The command used to invoke Alembic (default: provider configuration).
+- `proxy_command` - (List[String], Optional) A command which is executed for the lifetime of database interactions used to proxy connections for protected instances (e.g. [Cloud SQL Proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy)).

 ## Attributes Reference